Vestibular Rehabilitation

 Vestibular Rehabilitation Director

-Jason has completed several competency-based Advanced Certification programs in Vestibular Rehabilitation Therapy including the “Gold Standard” Duke/Emory course and has presented around the state of Oregon regarding topics associated with dizziness.
-In addition to specializing in Vestibular Rehabilitation Therapy, he also has extensive experience with the general orthopedic and sport physical therapy population.
+Jason has completed several competency-based Advanced Certification programs in Vestibular Rehabilitation Therapy including the “Gold Standard” Duke/Emory course and has presented around the state of Oregon and Idaho regarding topics associated with dizziness.
+While, for the past several years, his caseload consists of 100% “dizzy/imbalance” patients, he also has extensive experience with the general orthopedic physical therapy population.